 Receiving Results, Repeat Scripts and Referrals

-If you need a repeat of a script or a referral to a specialist, you will need to come in and see the doctor.
+If you need a repeat of a script or a referral to a specialist, you will need to have a consultation with the doctor.
 This is to ensure that every aspect of your health is taken into account, and that you are getting the best possible health care.

 Photo ID is required in order to collect any patient information from reception.
 If a third party such as a friend or a family member comes in to collect something on your behalf, please make sure you let our receptionists know the name of that person.
 This is to ensure we have been given your consent to release the information to that person in line with privacy regulations.

-A visit is required in order for your GP/doctor to issue a medical certificate for medical conditions requiring time off work.
+A consultation is required in order for your GP/doctor to issue a medical certificate for medical conditions requiring time off work.
 Medical certificates cannot be backdated.

 Management of your Personal Health Information